doserjef/Doser_et_al_2025_SAE/README.md

 + `4a-get-pred-data.R`: extract coordinates and covariates across a grid of the Southern US for prediction of biomass across the region.
 + `4b-predict.R`: predicts county-level biomass for each of the 20 species across the Southern US.
 + `4b-submit.sh`: LSF batch script for running script `4b-predict.R` on the NC State HPC.
-+ `5a-get-direct-estimates.R`: extracts the design-based estimates for county-level and species-specific biomass estimates across the South.
++ `5-get-direct-estimates.R`: extracts the design-based estimates for county-level and species-specific biomass estimates across the South.
-+ `5b-get-kNN-estimates.R`: extracts the non-parametric k nearest neighbors estimates of species-specific county-level biomass across the Southern US.
++ `6a-subset-data.R`: subset the data for use in four-fold cross-validation.
++ `6b-main-val-stage-1.R`: fits stage 1 of the model for the four-fold cross-validation.
++ `6b-submit.sh`: LSF batch script for running `6b-main-val-stage-1.R` on the NC State HPC.
++ `6c-main-val-stage-2.R`: fits stage 2 of the model for the four-fold cross-validation.
++ `6c-submit.sh`: LSF batch script for running `6c-main-val-stage-2.R` on the NC State HPC.
++ `6d-get-hold-out-pred-data.R`: calculates the prediction locations for the cross-validation assessment.
++ `6e-hold-out-predict.R`: predict at non-observed counties for the cross-validation assessment.
++ `6e-submit.sh`: LSF batch script for running `6e-hold-out-predict.R` on the NC State HPC.
-+ `6a-summary.R`: summarize results from the southern US case study and generate all figures included in the manuscript.
++ `7-summary.R`: summarize results from the southern US case study and generate all figures included in the manuscript.

 ### [code/sims](./code/sims/)